Summer Salad with Hemp Ranch

 To dress the kale, drizzle 1/4 cup of the dressing on the leaves and begin to roughly massage.
 Really get work your hands in.
 You are breaking down the fibers and working the dressing in and this takes some effort.
 Use your own judgement on the amount of dressing you’d like to use, if it gets dry, add more.
 You’ll find the leaves become bright green and shrink in size considerably (this is why I always buy more than I think I’ll need).
 Chill kale in refrigerator until the rest of the ingredients are ready.

 Drain and rinse beans (if using canned) and transfer to a mixing bowl.
-Add 1 teaspoon canola oil and 1/2 teaspoon of each: cumin, curry, coriander.
+Add 1/2 teaspoon of each: cumin, curry, coriander.
 Add a pinch of salt.
 Mix well and continue to season to your taste.
-Transfer beans to a parchment paper lined baking sheet and bake for 35 minutes.
+Transfer beans to a parchment paper lined baking sheet and bake for 60 minutes, tossing every 15 minutes.
 Really watch them the last few minutes of cooking as you don't want to burn them.

 Cut the pepadews into quarters.